-Because for generations, we’ve been told that they are.
+For generations, we’ve been told that they are interchangeable.
 “Poor me” therapy-seekers engage in yoga, latte-drinking, simpering, and other chic, self-centered activities.
-If we just gave our kids good spankings when they were young, they would learn to examine themselves, fear God, and stop playing the victim.

-“If only,” I finally commented on that post, “trauma were as easy as sin.”
+“If only,” I finally commented on that post, “trauma was as easy as sin.”

-Oh, me of little faith?
-Or of a lot of faulty wiring?
+Oh, me of little faith – or a lot of faulty wiring?

 I grew up in southern California and became downright obsessed with earthquakes in college.
-True, there has always been a decent chance of the “Big One” causing severe damage and killing a couple thousand people.
-But twenty million people live in the region, and there’s always a much greater chance of dying from a heart attack, cancer, or car wreck.
+There has always been a decent chance of the “Big One” causing severe damage and killing a couple of thousand people (After all, twenty million people live in the region.).
+However, there’s a greater chance of dying from a heart attack, cancer, or car wreck.

-But the adrenaline that hit with every little rumble or news report sent me straight to the image of the Nimitz Freeway in San Francisco crushing a line of cars in the 1989 quake.
+Yet the adrenaline that hit with every little rumble or news report sent me straight to the image of the Nimitz Freeway in San Francisco crushing a line of cars in the 1989 quake.
 It wasn’t death but being trapped that terrified me.
 My body told me I was in danger, and I couldn’t escape my body.
-My body told me we were all going to die, and I was the only one who seemed to care.
+My body told me we would all die, and I was the only one who seemed to care.

-“Read Psalm 46,” the people from my campus fellowship group always advised, and I recited and highlighted the words about God being our “ever-present help in trouble…though the earth give way and the mountains fall into the heart of the sea.”
-But the words stayed lodged in my intellect and would not nudge their way down to my twisted stomach.
+“Read Psalm 46,” the people from my campus fellowship group always advised.
+So I recited and highlighted the words about God being our “ever-present help in trouble…though the earth give way and the mountains fall into the heart of the sea.”
+The words stayed lodged in my intellect and would not nudge their way down to my twisted stomach.

-Now I understand that my reactions had nothing to do with earthquakes and everything to do with neuropaths laid from a childhood household dynamic that left me feeling insecure, out of control, and ready to bolt at all times.
+Now I understand that my reactions had nothing to do with earthquakes and everything to do with neural pathways from a childhood household dynamic.
+It had left me feeling insecure, out of control, and ready to bolt at all times.
 After moving to the Midwest, the panic transferred to airplanes.
-Then certain highways.
-And then, in the past few years, people expressing aggression.
+Then it was certain highways, and then (in the past few years) people expressing aggression.

 After years of feeling ashamed, misunderstood, and trapped in a body that seemingly resisted prayers, Bible verses, and Christian counsel, I understood that treating these reactions as sin did not help.
 It made everything worse.

 A few months ago, a psychologist friend suggested trauma.
 I had never even considered it, for trauma belonged to veterans, victims of sexual assault, and witnesses to horrible crimes.
-I had experienced difficulties in my childhood, no doubt, but I didn’t feel like I deserved that diagnosis when so many other people had truly suffered.
+There’s no doubt I had experienced difficulties in my childhood, but I didn’t feel like I deserved that diagnosis when so many other people had truly suffered.

 I figured I needed to try anything, though, so I made an appointment with a therapist.
-I felt ridiculous even bringing up the “T word,” but it took all of five minutes for her to discern the problem.
-The bottom line, the therapist told me, is that whether I believed I “deserved” trauma or not, my body reacted to conflict in ways I couldn’t control.
+It felt ridiculous even bringing up the “T word,” but it took her all of five minutes to discern the problem.
+The therapist told me the bottom line was whether I believed I “deserved” trauma or not; my body reacted to conflict in ways I couldn’t control.
 “It’s not a matter of your life being ‘bad enough,’” she said.
 “You have PTSD.”

 For the past couple of months, I’ve been receiving EMDR (Eye Movement Desensitization and Reprocessing).
-When my therapist suggested it, I immediately pictured crystals, Tom Cruise, and hypnotists at Venice Beach.
-But I started hearing from several smart, reliable, and yes, Christian sources, that EMDR therapy was scientifically legit – and worked.
+When my therapist suggested it, I immediately pictured crystals and hypnotists at Venice Beach.
+Then I started hearing from several intelligent, reliable, and yes, Christian sources that EMDR therapy was scientifically legit – and worked.

-EMDR helps people reprocess distressing memories, literally laying new neuropaths in the brain.
+EMDR helps people reprocess distressing memories by laying new neural pathways in the brain.
 Some difficult memories can get stored inadequately, setting up the brain for extreme reactions to similar triggers.
 As described by Dr. Natalie Shapiro, the founder of EMDR:

-In my case, I spend about sixty seconds at a time revisiting a target distressing memory while focusing on a rapidly moving light.
-I tell the therapist what I noticed or felt, return to that memory with those feelings, or move on to other associations that popped up during the interval.
+In my case, I spend about sixty seconds at a time revisiting a target-distressing memory while focusing on a rapidly moving light.
+I tell the therapist what I notice or feel, return to that memory with those feelings, or move on to other associations that popped up during the interval.

-I am already starting to experience positive change, and since I entered this process cautiously, I am fairly certain this isn’t the placebo effect at work.
+I am already starting to experience positive change, and since I entered this process cautiously, I am reasonably sure this isn’t the placebo effect at work.
 In the past month or so, I have navigated several difficult exchanges, including confronting my child’s strong-willed teacher and working my way out of an extremely delicate relational situation.
-I am sure I have a long way to go, but I am already facing challenges that used to terrify me.
+Though I am sure I have a long way to go, I am already facing challenges that used to terrify me.

 Of course, our bodies and spirits are intertwined.
 Recognizing trauma and receiving therapy will help me deal with conflict better, which, in turn, will help me love others as myself, perhaps committing fewer sins of omission.

-Tania is the author of the poetry collections What Will Soon Take Place (2017), Second Sky, A Thousand Vessels, Simple Weight, and Delicious Air, which was awarded Book of the Year by the Conference on Christianity and Literature in 2007.
-Her guides How to Read a Poem and How to Write a Poem are used in classrooms across the country.
+Tania is the author of the poetry collections What Will Soon Take Place, Second Sky, A Thousand Vessels, Simple Weight, and (award-winning) Delicious Air.
+Her guides, How to Read a Poem and How to Write a Poem, are used in classrooms across the country.
 Her poems have appeared in many publications, including Poetry, Image, Harvard Divinity Bulletin, The Christian Century, Saint Katherine Review, Atlanta Review, Indiana Review, and the Paraclete book Light upon Light: A Literary Guide to Prayer for Advent, Christmas, and Epiphany.
 Tania was awarded an NEA Literature Fellowship in 2011.